liuhao-cn/fastSHT/README.md

 # Installation

+## Before compilation

+Dependencies and system PATH should be configured properly.

-## (Recommended) Download and compile with the docker image compatable with both CPU and GPU version
+### (Recommended) Download and compile with the docker image compatable with both CPU and GPU version

 See https://docs.docker.com/engine/install/ for a docker installation instruction